 Program Intensives (16 credits)

-Participate in four required on-campus intensive sessions throughout the two-year online program.
-These sessions take place in the fall and spring terms of each year, and last up to three days.
+Participate in two required on-campus residency sessions throughout the full-time two-year online program.
+These sessions take place in the fall of your first year and in the spring of your final term.
+Each residency lasts up to three days.
 While on campus you will meet with peers to engage in critical analysis, dialogue and collaborate on topics related to food systems and society.
 Many students also enjoy opportunities outside of courses to explore the food culture and activism of the Portland area.

 - FSS 500 Intensive I